 You also do not need to include your complete “all about me” signature file in every email in ongoing conversations or with those already aware of all your information.
 Instead, use a simpler, less info-packed version for ongoing discussions, which may include your most used sign-off and your name.

-• DON’T use ASCII formatting, font colors, and bolding.
+DON’T use ASCII formatting, font colors, or bolding.
 Plain text works best.
-If you use a formatted sig file, make sure they are correctly coded and displayed as desired on various platforms.
+If you use a formatted sig file, make sure it is correctly coded and displayed as desired on various platforms.

 FACTOID: Sig-Separators